bastiscode/grasp/README.md

 # shows all steps in a nicely formatted way.
 MODEL=openai/gpt-4.1 FN_SET=search_extended KG=wikidata grasp \
 --config configs/single_kg.yaml \
---question "Where was Albert Einstein born?" \
+--question "Where was Angela Merkel born?" \
 --log-level DEBUG > /dev/null

 # Run GRASP on a benchmark and save the output to a file, in this case QALD-10:
 MODEL=openai/gpt-4.1 FN_SET=search_extended KG=wikidata grasp \
 --config config/single_kg.yaml \
 --file data/benchmark/wikidata/qald10/test.jsonl \
---output-file data/benchmark/wikidata/qald10/outputs/grasp-example.jsonl \
+--output-file data/benchmark/wikidata/qald10/outputs/test.jsonl \
 --log-level DEBUG

 # Start a GRASP server with a Websocket endpoint at /live, in this case on port 8000: